Manuela243/CSS-exercise/README.md

 # Exercise 1
     - This was to show there are 3 methods of getting CSS to work with HTML: internal, external and inline.
 # Exercise 2
+- In this exercise I had to chain multiplea class and had 2 separate ID.
+In CSS I used RGB, HEX and HSL for color.